 - 1. Suspected cancer referrals (Red flag) are referred by GPs using the NICaN referral guidelines.
 The referrals are to be faxed to the 'red flag' central access referral fax machines (based in Daisy Hill Hospital and Craigavon Hospital).

 - CAH Red Flag fax number:

-Personal Information redacted by US

 - DHH Red Flag fax number:

-Personal Information redacted by USI

-Or alternatively, referrals are received electronically via CCG (Clinical Communication Gateway)

-2. General referrals from GPs to the acute Trust services have been centralised to a single referral and booking centre based at the Craigavon Hospital site, which can be triaged and upgraded to a RF by secondary care consultant
+Or alternatively, referrals are received electronically via CCG (Clinical Communication Gateway) - 2.
+General referrals from GPs to the acute Trust services have been centralised to a single referral and booking centre based at the Craigavon Hospital site, which can be triaged and upgraded to a RF by secondary care consultant